hokorobi/AHK-alarm/README.md

 ## Stopping the Alarm

 Delete the corresponding line of the alarm from alarlm.lst located in the same folder as alarm.ahk.<br>
-The process will remain, but the alarm window will no longer be displayed.
+When a deleted alarm's time arrives, the process will terminate without displaying an alarm window.